aeshanw/es6_iterators/README.md

 I considered going into this but as it notes that the preferred ES6-way to implement iterables would be via `Generators`.
 I thought it best to skip over this section till we cover the `Generators` chapter.

+# More examples of iterables

+Basically a collection of tool functions that assist in iterating through non-iterable and supporting features not supported by ES6 Iterables.

 # Conclusion